-In preparing to host its first ever regular Summit at St. Petersburg, Russia and its president Vladimir Putin face an unusually high set of handicaps, unlike any it has witnessed since it first joined the club as a permanent member in 1998.
-As a first time host, Russia has no built-in experience based on past successes and failure on how to do it right, especially in the extensive reaches of the Russian bureaucracy that lie behind the talented, long-engaged first responders on the sherpa team.
-More broadly, unlike the new members of Canada in 1976 and the European Union in 1977, as well as the original six of 1975, Russia has no culture of co-operation with its G8 partners bred by many years of experience in the cognate clubs and nests of the Organisation for Economic Co-operation and Development (OECD), the General Agreement on Tariffs and Trade (GATT) and the Word Trade Organization (WTO), and the North Atlantic Treaty Organization (NATO) (for all but Japan).
+In preparing to host its first ever regular summit, Russia and its president Vladimir Putin face an unusually high set of handicaps, unlike any it has seen since it first joined the club as a permanent member in 1998.
+As a first time host, Russia has no built-in experience based on past successes and failures on how to do it right, especially in the extensive reaches of the Russian bureaucracy that lie behind the talented, long-engaged first responders on the front line from the sherpa team.
+More broadly, unlike the previous new members of Canada in 1976 and the European Union in 1977, as well as the original six of 1975, Russia has no inherited culture of co-operation with its G8 partners bred by many years of working together in the cognate clubs and nests of the Organisation for Economic Co-operation and Development (OECD), the General Agreement on Tariffs and Trade (GATT) and the Word Trade Organization (WTO), and the North Atlantic Treaty Organization (NATO) (for all but Japan).
 It is also relatively new to global public relations and to the particular skill of mobilizing its potential soft power to make its case and ease its path in the G8 and around the world (Nye 2006).

 Russia's G8 suffers further from a unique challenge no other host has ever faced.
 Russia's partners are calling upon the St. Petersburg Summit to deepen democracy in the host country as well as democratize the G8 in ways that build on the globally inclusive innovations of Gleneagles and compensate for the black hole that swallowed any civil society participation and presence at Sea Island the year before.
 In both cases they are implicitly asking Russia to adjust to the norms of the existing G7, rather than engage in a process of learning, sharing and balanced mutual accommodation that treats Russia's distinctive practices as equally legitimate and valuable and whose adoption by its partners can strengthen all.
-While its St. Petersburg hosting has certified that Russia is now a full and equal member of the summit, if not in all cases of the underlying G8 system, it is still a host that has to prove itself in the eyes of all other members of the club.
+While its St. Petersburg hosting has certified that Russia is now a full and equal member of the summit, if not in all cases of the underlying G8 system, it is still a host that has to prove itself in the eyes of most other members of the club.

 Moreover, Russia has compounded its challenge by creating problems of its own, if often more from misunderstanding how its G8 partners work than from any malevolence or mistrust on its part.
 Having chosen international energy security as its leading St. Petersburg Summit subject, Russia began its year as host amidst a frigid winter by cutting its gas exports to an underpaying Ukraine, which then in turn reduced the gas supplies it sent on to Europe down the line.
 Overwhelmingly the world found it easy to resurrect convenient Cold War frames and Ronald Reagan's dire warning from the failed 1982 summit that a Soviet gas pipeline to a democratic Europe would put the latter at the political mercy of a bullying Russia at the other end.
 Almost everyone rushed to accuse Russia of punishing a struggling democratic Ukraine, rather than applauding Russia for following the basic market principle that customers should pay for their products or be cut off, or the environmentalist core principle of full cost pricing for non renewable natural resources.
+The WTO's Pascal Lamy was a lonely voice reminding the world it had long been asking Russia to stop subsidizing its gas sales abroad and at home.